rcox-bf/BF-doc/Tokenization/README.md

 # Tokenization Overview

 Bluefin provides the ability to store card holder data as a token_id that can be accessed at a later time.
-This can reduce the amount of card holder data travelling over a network which can reduce PCI scope.
+This can reduce the amount of card holder data travelling over a network or through an application which can reduce PCI scope.

 Tokens can be used for a number of different functions across all of our API offerings.
 Below is an overview of the functions you can accomplish using each API utilizing tokenization.